Graduate Post-Baccalaureate Certificate

 - Interdisciplinary program includes Special Education, Secondary and Professional Education, and Communicative Disorders

-- Courses may be applied to PA teaching certification and/or to M.Ed. in Special Education (online and/or face-to-face format)
+- Courses may be applied to PA teaching certification and/or to M.Ed. in Special Education

 - Field placements arranged in student's community